ferocemarcello/sports_team_data_model/README.md

 * **Docker:** Used for containerizing the PostgreSQL database and the Python ingestion application.
 * **Terraform:** Used for provisioning the PostgreSQL database and tables.
-* **Python 3.12.x:** While the main execution happens in a Docker container, having Python locally can be useful for development and testing.

 ### 2. Project Structure